BFGoodrich KO2 vs General Grabber ATX

 Take Home Points

-The Grabber ATX is better of a performer on dry roads, but lacks slightly in lateral traction, this is felt more when things get wet, even off road.
-But the tire other than that provides pretty decent traction values on all sorts of terrains, including snow, where it’s significantly better than it’s bigger brother.
+The Grabber ATX is better of a performer on dry roads, but lacks slightly in lateral traction, this is felt more off road (particularly on rocks).
+But other than that provides pretty decent traction values on all sorts of terrains, including snow, where it’s significantly better than KO2.

 1. Agreed with most of the review, your research and note were on point.